DIYgod/RSSHub/docs/en/README.md

 ::: tip

-Free feel to test the [demo instance](https://rsshub.app), the cache expiry time is set to 10 minutes.
+Feel free to test the [demo instance](https://rsshub.app), the cache expiry time is set to 10 minutes.

 :::